 Cooking and baking evoke a lot of passion in me.
 I get to learn so much and experiment with what I have learned.
 Also, (and you might find this a bit strange) but sometimes it’s when I see a particular ingredient being used that I have the craving for that food or ingredient).
 This usually happens with eggs especially but other foods as well.

 Have you ever seen some really awesome looking foods being made on the telly and wish you could make them too?
 Me too.
 I have a good memory and can most times recreate some of what I see but I am, from time to time frustrated because I would like to be able to make something that I have seen but I can’t because sometimes I don’t have the equipment that is used.
 I don’t let that stop me, however.
 If I see something I would really like to make, I invest in the equipment and special ingredients.
 I say invest because that is how I consider it.
 I do bake and sell cakes for some additional income!
 I remember the first time someone ordered a red velvet cake from me.
-I had never made one before, so I decided to make a small batch before I attempted to fulfil the order.
+I had never made one before, so I decided to make a small batch before I attempted to fulfill the order.
 It didn’t turn out as I expected it to.
-Mind you, the flavour was beautiful but I just didn’t have the correct shade of [easyazon_link identifier=”B0000CFMU7″ locale=”US” tag=”joleisacom21-20″]red food colouring[/easyazon_link], so the cake was an ugly pink!
-When I turned to my trusty go to, Amazon I found the set with the correct colour I wanted.
+Mind you, the flavour was beautiful but I just didn’t have the correct shade of pink so the cake was an ugly pink!
+When I turned to my trusty go-to, Amazon I found the set with the correct colour I wanted.
 Since then I have made several more red velvet cakes that have turned out perfectly.

 Getting the Equipment